WofWca/webxdc-yjs-provider/README.md

 </details>

+Or consider inlining the library (i.e. writing its functionality yourself).

 ## Also run your app as a regular website

 As we know, webxdc apps are very much just regular web apps, except that they may also utilize the [webxdc API](https://docs.webxdc.org/spec.html#webxdc-api).
 This means that, it's very easy to make a web version of your webxdc app (or vice versa, if the app is P2P-ready).